Afflictions: As in the New Testament, from the Greek word

 Faith: All humans operate daily on huge doses of some sort of faith.
 God appreciates and loves being believed...having us

 have spiritual "faith" in Him.
+With true Christian faith, the one hoping in faith is indwelt by the Holy Spirit, a situation that offers divine "leading" in making correct choices in all matters.
 When we board an airplane, we have faith that the machine works and that

 the pilot and crew know what they are doing.
 Rev. Tony Evans jokingly says that a child once

 told him, "Faith [spiritual] is believing in something you know isn't true!"
 Faith is sometimes confused